 These drivers ed study tools tackle the sections covered in the official DMV written drivers test in simplified manner.
 Information is concise and complete, making sure you remember every necessary traffic law.
 You also have unlimited access to the online practice driving test.
 By testing your knowledge before taking the official DMV written test, you can see which subjects you need to study more.

 Scoring 90% or more on the DMV.com practice test means you are ready to book an appointment at the DMV!
-Scoring less than 90% is nothing to worry about though.
-It’s simply an indication that you need more preparation.
+If you score less than 90% DMV.com recommends you spend more time preparing yourself.
 Take some additional study time to review those sections giving you trouble, then retake the practice drivers test until you are comfortable with the material.

 With some diligence, you will ace the drivers license exam your first time.
 We are so confident in our study tools that you will get a full refund if you don’t pass the first time.